shreyabirthare/public_lab2/README.md

 Spring 2022

-# Lab 2
+# Lab 2: Tiered Microservices-based Toy Store

+## Team Members

+List the names of the grouop members here.
+You can replace this readme file with your own documention, in which case, please list the names of all team members at the top of the readme.

 ## Goals and Learning Outcomes

+This lab has the following learning outcomes with regards to concepts covered in class.
-1. Learn about multi-tier architecture and microservices.
+1. Design distributed server applications using multi-tier architecture and microservices.
+2. Design virtualized applications
+3. Design interfaces for web application

+The lab also has the following learning outcomes with regards to practice and modern technologies.
-2. Learn how to implement a REST API server.
+1. Learn how to implement a REST API server.
+2. Learn to measure the performance of a distributed application
-3. Learn how to containerize your service using Docker, and how to manage an application consisting of multiple containers using Docker Compose.
+3. Learn how to use Docket to containerize your micro-service, and learn to manage an application consisting of multiple containers using Docker Compose.

 ## Instructions

 1. You may work in groups of two for this lab.
 If you decide to work in groups, you should briefly describe how the work is divided between the two team members in your README file.

 2. You can use either python or Java for this assignment.
 You may optionally use C++ but TA support for C++ issues will be limited.
 For this lab you may use different languages for different